 Internally we aggregate all tracked time into days based on the time zone of the Organization.
-This aggregated data is then used by the Reports, Team Payments, Payroll, and Budget systems within Hubstaff.
+This aggregated data is then used by the Reports, Team Payments, Payroll, and Weekly limit systems within Hubstaff.

 Generally you should never need to change the time zone of an organization unless you want all future data to be interpreted under the new time zone.